When an event occurs, we send you a webhook notification to tell you what's happened so you can take action and keep your business running smoothly.

 If a merchant account is configured to receive webhook notifications, callbacks will be sent from one of the following IP addresses:

 Thanks for using Checkout.com.
-If you need any help or support, then message our support team at [email protected].
+If you need help or have a question, message our Support team at firstname.lastname@example.org.